 SCHOOL STUDENT REFUND

-Receive $10 refund when evidence supplied at Clubhouse from Round 2.
+Receive $10 discount when registering online.
 (Proof of school age eg. Birth cert.)

 PENALTY FOR UNPAID REGISTRATION FEES